tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 .. math::

     \Delta \tau = \chi_{\mathrm{T}} l.

-**EDIT**
+This corresponds to the fact that after packet having a probability of :math:`1-e^{\sigma_{\mathrm{T}} n_e l}` of going through a Thomson scattering prior to traveling a distance :math:`l`.

 The situation is complicated by the inclusion of frequency-dependent bound-bound interactions, i.e. interactions with atomic line transitions.
-Photons and thus Monte Carlo packets can only interact with a line transition if their frequency in the co-moving frame (see :ref:`Reference Frames
-<../physics/referenceframes>`) corresponds to the energy difference between the
+Photons and thus Monte Carlo packets can only interact with a line transition if their frequency in the co-moving frame corresponds to the energy difference between the atomic levels linked by the transition, i.e. if it comes into resonance.
+As discussed above, as a photon/packet propagates through the homologously expanding ejecta, its co-moving frame frequency is continuously red- or blue-shifted (depending on the packet's propogation direction).
-atomic levels linked by the transition, i.e. if it comes into resonance.
-As a photon/packet propagates through the homologously expanding ejecta, its co-moving frame frequency is continuously red-shifted.
-Thus, during its propagation through the supernova ejecta, a photon/packet may come into resonance with many line transitions.
+Thus, during its
+propagation through the supernova ejecta, a photon/packet may come into resonance with many line transitions.
 This and the fact that line transitions have a finite width given by the line profile function (in the case at hand, this width is mainly given by thermal broadening) would render the determination of the line optical depth accumulated along the photon/packet trajectory a complicated task.
-Fortunately, the typical conditions in supernova ejecta warrant the use of the so-called Sobolev approximation (see :ref:`Sobolev Approximation
-<tau_sobolev>`).
-Roughly speaking, this approximation replaces the line
-profile function with a :math:`\delta` distribution around the natural line frequency.
+Fortunately, the typical conditions in supernova ejecta warrant the use of the so-called Sobolev approximation.
+Roughly speaking, this approximation replaces the line profile function with a :math:`\delta` distribution around the natural line frequency.
 Thus, photons/packets may only interact with a line transition if their co-moving frame frequency exactly equals the natural frequency of the